Application Narrative for Comprehensive State Literacy Development Grant (June 2020)

 Use the Simple View of Reading (Gough & Tunmer, 1986) to drive all literacy content discourse, development, and organization of resources necessary to support the district’s vision for literacy (More information on the Simple View of Reading & Science of Reading);

 Align data analysis and decision-making teams to strengthen the district’s PK-12 framework for shared leadership in literacy instruction;

 Support educators with the selection and implementation of evidence-based systems and instructional practices to increase learner achievement across all content areas and age levels;

-Ensure all learners are represented and supported throughout the language and literacy development continuum (emergent literacy, early literacy, conventional literacy, and adolescent literacy), provide specific recommendations and evidence-based interventions, and monitor the progress of struggling readers; and
+Ensure all learners are represented and supported throughout the language and literacy development continuum (emergent literacy, early literacy, conventional literacy, and adolescent literacy), provide specific recommendations and evidence-based interventions, and monitor the progress of struggling readers (Learn about Kent's K-5 Literacy Model and Resources); and

 Enhance family and community partnerships and collaboration of general and special education practitioners and stakeholders.

 Each Spring a team of stakeholders convenes to revise the district Local Literacy Plan to improve literacy instruction and student achievement district-wide.